rajtoshranjan/earth/README.md

 # CodinGunda Earth

-This project is a Google Earth clone that made with Vite, React, and SCSS for its development.
+This project is a Google Earth clone that made with Vite, React, and Tailwind CSS for its development.
 It provides a simplified version of the features found in Google Earth, allowing users to explore and interact with the Earth's geography and landmarks in a visually engaging way.

 ## Table of Contents